Fr4ncyILGrande/EveryoneGetsDiscount/README.md

 ## FAQ

 **Do players need to be near the villager to get the discount?**
 No. Any player who is online at the moment of the cure receives the shared discount, regardless of where they are in the server.
-The curing player receives Minecraft's normal vanilla cure discount.

 **Does the discount last forever?**
 The main component (`MAJOR_POSITIVE`) is permanent and matches vanilla exactly.
 One cure already brings it to its maximum value.
 A secondary bonus (`MINOR_POSITIVE`) fades over roughly 8 real-world hours, after which the permanent discount remains.